Beth Rowley: 2000–present

 In 2000, Rowley teamed up with jazz saxophonist Ben Castle (son of Roy), well known for his work with Jamie Cullum.
 She began writing her own material and with Castle's encouragement and assistance she released three EPs, Beth Rowley (2004), Sweet Hours (2006) and Violets (2007).
 From the Violets EP she released a single entitled, "Nobody's Fault But Mine" which was the iTunes 'Single of the Week' for December 2007.

 Rowley has collaborated with other artists and bands, including Crowded House on their Time on Earth album, providing backing vocals for the song "Transit Lounge", and Duke Special, who joined her for a duet on her début album, Little Dreamer.

 Rowley's album Little Dreamer was released in the UK on 19 May 2008, and went straight into the UK Albums Chart at number 6.
 On 4 February 2008, the lead single, "Oh My Life" (released on 3 March 2008) from the forthcoming album was featured as 'BBC Radio 2 Record of the Week'.
 The second single from the album, "So Sublime", was released on 12 May 2008.

 Rowley attended The Edge of Love world premiere on 18 June, which marked the opening of the Edinburgh Film Festival.
 Based on the life of Welsh poet Dylan Thomas, The Edge of Love opened nationwide from 27 June.
 Rowley recorded the exclusive track "Careless Talk", as part of the soundtrack to the film.

 In 2006, Rowley recorded a song entitled "Too Much Too Late" written by Bristol-based singer/songwriter Steven Reid Williams, in a collaboration featured on the album Corners.
 In the same year she provided the vocals on Nostalgia77's track "Quiet Dawn" from their album, Everything Under the Sun.

 On 22 October 2008, Rowley appeared with Burt Bacharach on the BBC Electric Proms series, singing "Twenty Four Hours from Tulsa".

 On 9 January 2009, a short clip of her song "Sweet Hours" was played on UK soap Hollyoaks on E4.
 On 20 January 2009, Rowley was nominated for a Brit Award in the category for Best British Female Solo Artist.

 Rowley featured in the nightclub scene in the 2009 film An Education, directed by Lone Scherfig.
 Her track "You Got Me Wrapped Around Your Little Finger" is featured prominently in the official movie soundtrack and the Sony Classics promotional website.

 On 8 July 2013, Rowley released "Wretched Body", an EP including four songs, as the first of a planned three-piece EP series.

 Her performance of the song "I Walk Beside You" is used as the theme song for the 2017 BBC series Strike.

+Personal life

+Rowley married actor Liam Garrigan on 1 July 2017.